Jim Clash

-James Michael Clash (born 1950s) is an American participatory adventure journalist and author who has engaged in and written about various challenging exploits.
+James Michael Clash (born 1950s) is an American participatory adventure journalist and writer who has engaged in and written about various challenging exploits.
 He has written for Forbes, AskMen, Huffington Post, Bloomberg Businessweek, and Automobile.
 Clash has written three books: Forbes To The Limits, The Right Stuff: Interviews with Icons of the 1960s, and The Right Stuff: Interviews with Icons of the 1970s and 1980s.
 He is a fellow and former board member of The Explorers Club and is also ticket holder 610 on Virgin Galactic for a flight to space.

 Early life

 Clash was born in Tokyo, Japan in the 1950s and raised in Laurel, Maryland.
 He has a Bachelor of Arts degree in English from the University of Maryland, and an MBA from Columbia University.
 His first foray into adventure began as an amateur "ham" radio operator.
 Prior to becoming an adventure journalist, Clash covered mutual funds and finance for Forbes magazine, and was an account director in the advertising industry.